ivanbgd/stock-trading-cli-with-async-streams/README.md

 - The implementation was single-threaded.
 - The [yahoo_finance_api](https://crates.io/crates/yahoo_finance_api) crate that we used supports the blocking feature.
 - This implementation was slow.
+- Writing to file was not implemented at this stage.

 ### Asynchronous Single-Threaded Implementation